 The Atlanta Region's Plan assigns the Developing Suburbs growth management designation to the project site.
-The project is partially aligned with Developing Suburbs policy recommendations which state "There is a need in these areas for additional preservation of critical environmental locations and resources, as well as agricultural and forest uses."
+The project is not aligned with Developing Suburbs policy recommendations which state "There is a need in these areas for additional preservation of critical environmental locations and resources, as well as agricultural and forest uses."

-The project could be somewhat better aligned with Developing Suburbs policies through the reduction of stream buffer and wetland impacts and the allocation of some of the substantial local revenue generated toward natural area conservation and acquisition elsewhere in the City.
+The project could be somewhat better aligned with Developing Suburbs policies through the reduction of stream buffer impacts, the retention of more natural wooded area, and the allocation of some of the estimated \$18 million in local Union City annual revenue generated toward natural area conservation and acquisition elsewhere in the City.